soportebteam/trustos/source/getting_started.md

 # Getting Started

-Why worrying about the low-level of blockchain technology, and having to worry about building you network when you can leverage the benefits of the technology without having to know the details of its operation. **TrustOS** abstracts all the complexity of blockchain technology implementing the basic operations you need to leverage
+Why worrying about the low-level of blockchain technology, and having to worry about building your network when you can leverage the benefits of the technology without having to know the details of its operation. **TrustOS** abstracts all the complexity of blockchain technology implementing the basic operations you need to leverage